YongoDavid/Demo-2024/README.md

-Deadline for my e-commerce website is tomorrow  , now its time for me to host the client and server side of my project and maybe get a cloud database to host my server on the deadline to submit my project was today and i was able to submit it yesterday at mind night now i am trying to host my server and then run some finishing touches , which are being annoying right now
+Deadline for my e-commerce website is tomorrow  , now its time for me to host the client and server side of my project and maybe get a cloud database to host my server on the deadline to submit my project was today and i was able to submit it yesterday at mind night now i am trying to host my server and then run some finishing touches , which are being annoying right now well this is the life i choose , solving problmes and bulidng things are never easy but with time they will be